tscheer100/Spam-Sec-Check/README.md

 ### What I have learned in this project list
 - the use of `random.choice()` to choose a random item from an array
-- went down a learning "rabit-hole" while troubleshooting uploading code to the wrong branch.
+- went down a learning "rabit-hole" with git while troubleshooting uploading code to the wrong branch.
 - familiarized myself with git.